AvishekPD/AvishekPD/README.md

 <p align="left">
 Hello there!
 My name is Avishek and I am currently learning various stuff.
 I like to programme in C and python.
 Machine will 100% will rule the humanity.
 Hail!Robotism! <br>

-Currently learning to become h@k0r!.
-Want to learn Rust and Java!<br>
+Currently learning Rust!.
+Want to learn Java!<br>

 Loves <b><i>C</i></b> very very much!